Jo3-h/Sound-Wave/README.md

 ## Project Overview

-The **SOUNDWAVE Player Clone** is a React-based web application designed to showcase technical expertise in frontend development, API integration, and data analytics.
+**SOUNDWAVE** is a React-based web application designed to showcase technical expertise in frontend development, backend development, API integration, data integration pipelines, and relational database management.
 It provides users with:

 - A music player integrated with Spotify.
-- A countdown game for a fun, interactive experience.
+- A countdown-style music streaming game, a fun way to engage with your music library
+- A song-guessing music streaming game.
-- Detailed Spotify stats and insights.
+- Detailed Spotify stats and insights display.
+- Music / Album discovery.
+- Album / Song rating and review capacity.

 ---